Donders-Institute/meg-hackathon/2020-05-25-interoperability/README.md

 ## Exchanging parameters and data between your code

-TODO : explain parameter handling
+Since you probably also have to deal with parameters, input files, and output files, it is recommended to make a generic wrapper in "A" around the code you want to execute using "B".

-TODO : explain input/output files
+TODO: explain parameter handling, and explain input/output files

 ## Using glue code and API bindings